Substance Abuse and Addiction Treatment Resources in Richardson

 Richardson, Texas, located in Dallas County, is home to approximately 106,000 people.
 It is a wealthy suburb of Dallas, featuring over 5,000 businesses.
 A large percentage of these businesses are top telecommunication companies.
 Additionally, the financial services and public education sectors are well represented.
 Major companies with headquarters in Richardson include All State Insurance, AT&T, and Blue Cross & Blue Shield of Texas.
 The city is 28 square miles with modern hotels, meeting places and a wide variety of entertainment options.
 Its close proximity to Dallas makes it a vibrant place to live and visit.

 In the midst of this is an underlying drug issue, mainly centering on methamphetamines and heroin.
 Shockingly, misuse often begins with using doctor-prescribed pharmaceuticals.
-Once that prescription runs out, patients turn to street options, like heroin, beginning a never-ending cycle of misuse.
+Once that prescription runs out, patients may turn to illcit options, like heroin, beginning a never-ending cycle of misuse.
 If you are struggling with substance misuse, keep in mind that help is available.
 The first step is simply asking for help.
 With many substances, self-detoxing can be dangerous.
-To ensure the best care possible, enlist the help of professionals by contacting a reputable detox center or rehab center, like Richardson drug treatment facilities or Richardson alcohol treatment facilities.
+To ensure the best care possible, enlist the help of professionals by contacting a reputable detox center or rehab center, like Richardson drug treatment facilities.

 You’re not alone in this struggle.